 If you prefer straight and relatively empty roads with plenty of chances to stop, Montana’s Highway 200 beckons.
 From Missoula, head north along the Clark Fork River on U.S. Highway 93 for 36 miles to Ravalli where you’ll pick up State Highway 200.
 The route from Ravalli to Noxon, roughly 102 miles tucked between two mountain ranges, travels by the charming small communities of Thompson Falls (visit the dam) and Trout Creek (famous for huckleberries).
 When you get to Noxon, ride over the historic Noxon Bridge.

 Often referred to as the most beautiful drive in America, the Beartooth Highway is one scenic route to cross off your bucket list.
 From the destination mountain town of Red Lodge to the small outposts of Cooke City and Silver Gate at the northeast entrance to Yellowstone National Park, travel this National Scenic Byways All-American Road (U.S. Highway 212) west for 68 miles of sublimely picturesque switchbacks through the Absaroka and Beartooth mountain ranges.
 You’ll find numerous scenic pull-outs and views of 20 peaks towering over 12,000 feet.
 Pull over and explore alpine plateaus, glacial lakes, lush forested valleys and pristine waterfalls, and climb Beartooth Pass at 10,947 feet—which is the highest drivable point in the state.
 38 miles from Red Lodge you’ll reach the “Top of the World” where you can stop to take a breather and fuel up.
 Just before the park you’ll reach Cooke City (make sure to visit the General Store) and Silver Gate (don’t miss the Stop the Car Trading Post).
+Note: This Google map will automatically reroute when the Beartooth Highway is closed.

 The captivating and craggy Gallatin Canyon calls, with cinematic views of the Gallatin River, towering rock formations, deep forests and sweeping valleys.
 Begin on U.S. Highway 191 in the lively college town of Bozeman and stop halfway (about 44 miles) in Big Sky for great views of Lone Peak.
 From Big Sky, drive 50 miles to West Yellowstone and you’ll be at the west entrance to Yellowstone National Park.
 In this popular gateway community you’ll find plenty to eat and drink, from bison and burgers to locally brewed beer.
 If you’re up for a little off-road exploration en route, you’ll find hiking trails and mountain lakes on either side of Gallatin Canyon.
 Watch for bighorn sheep—they like to cross the road in this part of the region.